Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

-For metamorphic coverage, we compared \toolname with SQLancer on DuckDB across a fixed number of test cases, following the same setting in~\cite{ba2025metamorphic}.
-Note that, we did not evaluate metamorphic coverage on PostgreSQL, which has not been supported by ~\cite{ba2025metamorphic}'s implementation.
-Followed by the experimental setup in~\cite{ba2025metamorphic}, we generated 10 test suites for SQLancer, each with 100 test cases.
+\paragraph{Metamorphic coverage} For metamorphic coverage, we compared \toolname with SQLancer on DuckDB across a fixed number of test cases, following the same setting in~\cite{ba2025metamorphic}.
+We did not evaluate metamorphic coverage on PostgreSQL, which has not been supported by ~\cite{ba2025metamorphic}'s implementation.
+Following the experimental setup in~\cite{ba2025metamorphic}, we generated 10 test suites for SQLancer, each with 100 test cases.
 Specifically, SQLancer produce 50\% of the test cases from TLP~\cite{rigger2020finding} and 50\% from NoREC~\cite{rigger2020detecting}.
 For \toolname, we generated 10 CAQ pairs as test suites, and instantiated each pair with 100 different snippets, respectively.

 We reported the average metamorphic coverage of the 10 test suites in \Cref{tab:metamorphic-coverage}.
-As shown, \toolname achieves 5.473$\times$, 6.431$\times$, and 5.571$\times$ higher line, function, and branch coverage than SQLancer, respectively.
+As shown, \toolname achieves 5.473$\times$, 6.431$\times$, and 5.571$\times$ more line, function, and branch coverage than SQLancer, respectively.
 We believe this is because \toolname's new test oracles can significantly alter the query structures between equivalent queries, thanks to LLM's creativity, which covers a broader range of different code paths than prior works.
-This significant improvement demonstrates the effectiveness of \toolname's new test oracles in comparing different execution paths and the potential to detect more logic bugs that SQLancer missed.
+This significant improvement demonstrates the effectiveness of \toolname's new test oracles in comparing different execution paths, and the potential to detect more logic bugs that state-of-the-art testers missed.